mattmills49/ga_votes/README.md

-# ga_votes
+# Georgia Votes

-Repo for data and code related to my Georgia Votes Project
+This repo will hold the data and code for analyzing Georgia Election Data